jantman/biweeklybudget/docs/source/development.rst

    * ``twine upload -r test dist/*``
    * Check that the README renders at https://testpypi.python.org/pypi/biweeklybudget

-12. Create a pull request for the release to be merged into master.
+13. Create a pull request for the release to be merged into master.
 Upon successful Travis build, merge it.
-13. Tag the release in Git, push tag to GitHub:
+14. Tag the release in Git (using a signed tag), push tag to GitHub:

-   * tag the release. for now the message is quite simple: ``git tag -s -a X.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``
+   * tag the release with a signed tag: ``git tag -s -a X.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``
+   * verify the signature: ``git tag -v X.Y.Z``
    * push the tag to GitHub: ``git push origin X.Y.Z``

-14. Upload package to live pypi:
+15. Upload package to live pypi:

     * ``twine upload dist/*``

+16. Run ``dev/release.py release`` to create the release on GitHub.
-15. Build and push the new Docker image:
+17. Build and push the new Docker image:

    * Check out the git tag: ``git checkout X.Y.Z``
    * Build the Docker image: ``DOCKER_BUILD_VER=X.Y.Z tox -e docker``
    * Follow the instructions from that script to push the image to the Docker Hub and tag a "latest" version.

-16. make sure any GH issues fixed in the release were closed.
+18. make sure any GH issues fixed in the release were closed.
-17. Log in to readthedocs.org and enable building of the release tag.
+19. Log in to readthedocs.org and enable building of the release tag.
 You may need to re-run another build to get the tag to be picked up.